vivizuma/odin-web-scraper/knowledge-check.md

 * What is a search engine?
 * What is a DNS request?
 * Which browser are you currently using?
-* In your own words, describe the process that takes place when you initiate a search on google.com in terms of what we discussed on this section.
+* In your own words, describe the process that takes place when you initiate a search on google.com in terms of what we discussed.

 ## Installation Overview